 N26 is primed for simplicity and ease of use.

-Creating a stellar mobile app flow with Userpilot
+Create a stellar user onboarding flow with Userpilot

 So far, we’ve explored the critical steps involved in crafting a successful mobile app onboarding flow.
 But understanding these principles is only the first step, and putting them into practice can be incredibly complex.